The Drinking Loops That Keep Us Stuck

 Recognizing Patterns Is the First Step

-You don’t need to break all of these at once.
+You don’t have to break all of these at once.
+Start simple.

 Until the cycle loses its power.